Akashg1234/Coding-Solution/README.md

 The minimum depth is the number of nodes along the shortest path from the root node down to the nearest leaf node.

 Note: A leaf is a node with no children.

+## Path Sum

+Given the root of a binary tree and an integer targetSum, return true if the tree has a root-to-leaf path such that adding up all the values along the path equals targetSum.

+A leaf is a node with no children.